-- Add-On Library
+Add-On Library

-- Standalone Application
+• Standalone Application

-- Sandboxed Application
+• Sandboxed Application

-Name Description Default platform- Path of the folder to unzip the loaded platform to.
-A.C.
-12.1 loader.platform.dir \${target}/ - platform platform.loader.skip.load .p\Mathfeorrthis property is set to true, the platform is not loaded.
-It C 7 must be already available in the directory defined by the property false platform-loader.platform.dir.
-Use with caution: the platform content may be modified during the build (e.g. in case of Testsuite or Virtual Device build). platform- The Ivy configuration used to retrieved the platform if fetched via 7 0 loader.target.platform.co nfdependencies. platform platform- Path of the root folder of the platform to use in the build.
-See Plat - Not set loader.target.platform.dir form Selection section for Platform Selection rules. platform- Absolute or relative (to the project root folder) path of the folder loader.target.platform.dropiintere the platform can be found (see Platform Selection). dropins platform- Path of the platform file to use in the build.
+Name Description Default platform- Path of the folder to unzip the loaded platform to. loader.platform.dir \${target}/ platform platform.loader.skip.load .p\M\text{hterrth}is property is set to true, the platform is not loaded.
+It C 1 must be already available in the directory defined by the property false platform-loader.platform.dir.
+Use with caution: the platform content may be modified during the build (e.g. in case of Testsuite or Virtual Device build). platform- The Ivy configuration used to retrieved the platform if fetched via loader.target.platform.co nfdependencies. platform platform- Path of the root folder of the platform to use in the build.
+See Plat - Not set loader.target.platform.dir form Selection section for Platform Selection rules. platform- Absolute or relative (to the project root folder) path of the folder loader.target.platform.dr p irh ære the platform can be found (see Platform Selection). dropins platform- Path of the platform file to use in the build.
 See Platform Selection Not set loader.target.platform.file section for Platform Selection rules.